Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

-Tordenskjold, in ballast for Sunderland, is listed as sailing in Convoy HN 15 from Norway to the U.K. in Febr.-1940.
-There's also a ship by this name listed in Convoy ON 20 from the U.K. to Norway in the middle of March-1940; was this the 575 gt Tordenskjold as well?
-At the end of March-1940, we find her in Convoy HN 23B*, again in ballast for Sunderland, but she could not have sailed in this convoy, because she's also listed in Convoy HN 25, which left Bergen on Apr.
-7-1940 and arrived Methil on the 12th, and this agrees with the details found on Page 1.
+Tordenskjold, in ballast for Sunderland, is listed as sailing in Convoy HN 15 from Norway to the U.K. at the end of Febr.-1940.
+There's also a ship by this name in Convoy ON 20 from the U.K. to Norway in the middle of March; this was probably the 575 gt Tordenskjold as well (A. Hague says it was the other Tordenskjold).
+At the end of March, we find her in the original Advance Sailing Telegram for Convoy HN 23B*, again in ballast for Sunderland, but it looks like she may not have sailed in this convoy (or returned).
+There's a Tordenskjold in Convoy HN 25, which left Bergen on Apr.
+7-1940 and arrived Methil on the 12th, and although A. Hague lists her as the other ship by this name, it must have been the Tordenskjold discussed here, because this agrees with the details found on Page 1, showing her voyages in this period.
 She arrived Sunderland on Apr.
 14.

 POST WAR: